-UIS 440 Multicultural Education [cross-listed as ETSL 540] (3)
+UIS 440 Multicultural Education (3)

 Provides an overview of principles and practices for effective instructional programs for linguistically and culturally diverse student populations.
 Explores current issues in multicultural education, with an emphasis on the second language learner and TESOL curriculum development.
 Evaluates the socio-cultural variables within an instructional setting.